nickbalestra/nickbalestra.github.io/_posts/2015-10-15-ES6-classes-and-prototype-based-inheritance.markdown

 }
 {% endhighlight %}

-Running some tests, to make sure that everything work as expected:
+Running some tests, to make sure that everything works as expected:

 {% highlight javascript linenos %}
 var golf = new Car('wv');